Skip to content

 • Lived experience of mental health challenges

-Successful candidates will serve an initial 3-year term and should have the ability to devote up to 6 hours per month involving:
+Successful candidates will serve an initial 3-year term and should have the ability to devote 6 to 10 hours per month involving:

 • Attending board meetings on the last Thursday of every month from 6-8pm (currently via Zoom)